vatsgoyal27/maze-solvers/README.md

   - Blue: BFS (shortest path)
   - Green: DFS (non-optimal path)
   - Red: Dead-End Solver (eliminates all dead ends)
+  - Magenta: Dijkstra (uses a cost function)
+  - Cyan: A* (uses Dijkstra with an additional heuristic for estimated distance)

 - **maze.py**
   Generates the grid and walls.
 Includes functions to add or remove walls and builds a complex maze with loops and decoys.